reims2/reims2-ansible-playbook/README.md

 If you use the example `dump.sql`, the initial username is `test` and password `testtest`.
 It's recommended to create a new admin user, login as that and delete this initial user.

 A grafana monitoring solution will be available at `monitoring.<yourdomain>`.
 Don't forget to configure it with a password.
-You can add a Mysql datasource in grafana with domain `mariadb:3306`.
-Username is `monitoring` and password is set using the `monitoring_db_password` variable (not yet working).
+You must create a user in the database with name `monitoring` and password like the variable `monitoring_db_password`.
+It should have the privileges `SELECT on *.*, PROCESS, REPLICATION CLIENT`.

 ## Important role variables